-- Grantspace.org: GrantSpace is the Foundation Center’s learning community for the social sector.
+- Grantspace.org: GrantSpace is the Foundation Center by Candid's learning community for the social sector.
 Access a wide of variety of resources to gain the knowledge and skills needed to find funding, manage your nonprofit, and improve your community.

 - : Includes types of grant makers and grants, general grant making terms, and financial terms.